COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 UK Coastguard Helicopter "Stac Pollaidh" on the ground at the 2005 Scottish Sea Kayak Symposium, Skye.

-Broken links?
+Ideas, suggestions or broken links?
 Please email me with details.

 CG66 - the Maritime and Coastguard Agency operates a Voluntary Safety ID Scheme - "a database that is accessible to all Coastguard Co-ordination Centres throughout the UK so that they have the information they need to mount a search and rescue operation should you get into difficulty"